 The two most important advantages of dynamic partial keys over pre-deployed keys are that (1) sensor nodes need not store too many keys and (2) the dynamic key may not be compromised because it changes frequently.
 In our proposed scheme, every sensor node in a group generates a partial key dynamically, and used it for computing the group key in a bottom up fashion.
 Once the sensor network is deployed, it is organized in a hierarchical fashion.
-After that, a cluster head (leader) gets information from all its group members to know their position (level, location in the sub-tree) and in response it sends a message.
-It also requests the leaf nodes (initiator) to compute their partial keys by generating random numbers as their partial keys, because they have no descendents.
-In this protocol the partial keys are computed using the function associated with each node and the partial keys of their descendents as arguments.
-The function is expressed as $f(k_1, k_2) = \alpha^{k_1 \oplus k_2} \mod p$, where p is the prime number, α is the primitive root of P and k_1, k_2 are the partial keys ($k_1, k_2 < p$).
-The function uses the partial keys of its children as the argument f(partial key of child1, partial key of child2).
+After that, a cluster head (leader) gets messages from all its group members to know their level and location in the sub-tree, and in response it sends a message.
+It also requests the leaf nodes (initiator) to compute their partial keys.
+In this protocol, the partial keys are computed using the function associated with each node which uses partial keys of their descendents as arguments.
+The key computation starts by leaf nodes generating random numbers as their partial keys, because they have no descendents.
 The cluster head computes the group key using an optimum number of partial keys.
-The decision for choosing number of partial keys is based on the key size for the security requirements and the corresponding energy consumption.
+The decision for choosing the number of partial keys to be used is based on the security and energy consumption.

-In this paper, we modified the Tree Based Group Diffie-Hellman (TGDH) protocol [12] for group key management using a general tree structure.
-In addition, Diffie-Hellman protocol [14] is used for computing the group key.
-Using the modified TDGH, a new group key management scheme is presented.
-The experiments, with a sensor network environment created in NS-2[16] and TinyOS [22] are performed using two sensor routing protocols (Tiny-AODV and Tiny-Diffusion) by varying nodes, key sizes and energy consumption.
+In this paper, we modified the Tree Based Group Diffie-Hellman (TGDH) protocol [7] for group key management using a general tree structure.
+In addition, Diffie-Hellman protocol [9] is used for computing the group key.
+Using the modified TDGH, a new group management scheme is presented. key The experiments, with a sensor network environment created in NS-2 and TinyOS are performed using two sensor routing protocols (Tiny-AODV and Tiny-Diffusion) by varying nodes, key sizes and energy consumption.
 It is observed that Tiny-AODV is slower than Tiny-Diffusion in terms of broadcasting the partial keys and the group key.
 Also, the Tiny-AODV takes more time to re-establish a route and re-send the partial keys.
 The experiments for energy computation and delivery of partial keys helped in selecting the optimum partial key and group key sizes.
-It is observed that a 300-bits group key size would be reasonable considering associated memory and communication overheads.
-In the experiments, the optimum (energy, security) group key size is 300 bits, which can be computed from 15 partial keys of 20 bits each.
-It is known [15] that decrypting 300-bits group key needs 2300 micro seconds, with the decryption rate of 1 bit per micro second.
+It is observed that a 300-bits group key size would be reasonable considering memory and communication overheads.
+In experiments, the optimum (energy, security) group key size is 300 bits, which can be computed from 15 partial keys of 20 bits each.
+It is known that decrypting 300bits group key needs 2^{300} micro seconds, with the decryption rate of 1 bit per micro second [10].

-We performed experiments to compute the energy consumption concluded that the protocol consumes very small amount of energy (approximately 0.245 joule) in the process of computing 15 partial keys, broadcasting them, computing and broadcasting the group key.
-The energy consumption is very small compared to the total available energy of 4,61700 joule [20] (for 15 nodes with two batteries each having 15,390 joule per battery).
-The proposed protocol conserves energy and communication with respect to SPIN [9] and pre-deployed key protocol.
-To save communication cost and energy usage, the re-keying of the group is done by the cluster head by sending a message to the sensor nodes, which contains information for adding or removing certain partial keys to generate the new group key.
+We performed experiments to compute energy consumption and concluded that the protocol consumes very small amount of energy (approximately 0.245 joule) in the process of computing 15 partial keys, broadcasting them, computing and broadcasting the group key.
+The energy consumption is very small compared to the total available energy of 4,61700 joule (for 15 nodes with two batteries each having 15,390 joule per battery).
+The proposed protocol conserves energy and communication with respect to SPIN [6] protocol. pre-deployed key То and save communication cost and energy, re-keying of the group is done by the cluster head by sending a message to the sensor nodes, which contains information for adding or removing certain partial keys to generate the new group key.
 To guarantee that all the nodes in a group received the information, they send a reply (REP) message.
-If the cluster head does not get the REP from every node, it re-broadcasts.
+If the cluster head does not get the REP from every node, it re-broadcasts the message.

-2. Related Work
+2. Related work